Join us in Albany on March 2-3, 2020 for New York State Advocacy Training!

 The law is named in honor of Shannon Saturno of Babylon, Long Island, who was diagnosed with breast cancer at 28 while pregnant.
 She lost her battle in 2016, at age 32.

-This legislation ensures that all prescriptions breast cancer patients are currently taking will remain at the same formulary level and cost throughout the contract period.
+As intended, this legislation would have ensured that all prescriptions breast cancer patients are currently taking would remain at the same formulary level and cost throughout the contract period.
 Consumers who buy a health insurance plan based on a specific drug formulary are often patients with chronic illnesses, such as breast cancer, that have worked with their health care team to find the best treatment plan for their specific needs.

 Mid-year, non-medical switching takes treatment decisions out of the hands of doctors and patients and is not based on what is medically best for the patient.